this-is-tobi/cheatsheets/docs/git-flow.md

 Hotfix branches should be merged directly into the `main` branch (i.e `hotfix > main`), and the `develop` branch should then be rebased on the `main` branch.

-The git tree should looks something like this :
+The git tree should looks something like this:

 ```txt
 *   ef33162 Merge branch 'release/v1.3.1' into main